 Compound fields follow the limitations described at Object Reference for the Salesforce Platform.

 Each parent relationship on an object has a corresponding field on the GraphQL object, if one of the sObjects that participates in the relationship also participates in the schema.
 The field name on the GraphQL object matches the relationship name.
 For example, both

 Account participate in the schema, so an Account field (relationship name) of type

 Account (sObject name) is present on type

 If the object pointed at doesn’t appear in the schema, then no field for that relationship is added to the object type.
-For example, a relationship points at the Task object.
-Task isn’t on the UI API Supported object list, so it isn't mapped into the schema.
+For example, a relationship points at an object that's not supported by UI API, so it isn't mapped into the schema.
 As a result, the relationship isn’t mapped onto the object.

 If the relationship is non-polymorphic, then the field has a type of that sObject.